emmilcheung/go-realworld-clean-architecture/readme.md

 > ### [RealWorld](https://github.com/gothinkster/realworld) practice with Golang/Gin refactored with clean architecture and microservices practice (e.g. caching, distributed lock, monitoring and containerize ...)

-This codebase was cloned from [golang-gin-realworld-example-app](https://github.com/gothinkster/golang-gin-realworld-example-app) and refactored with clean architecture + docker and adding micro +
+This codebase was cloned from [golang-gin-realworld-example-app](https://github.com/gothinkster/golang-gin-realworld-example-app) and refactored with clean architecture + docker and adding modern practices

 #### Full list what has been used:
 * [Gin](https://github.com/gin-gonic/gin) - Web framework